jenkinsci/plugin-modernizer-tool/README.md

 - `validate`: Validate the configuration and environment variables (work in progress)
 - `run`: Run the modernization process
+- `dry-run`: Run the modernization process in dry-run mode without forking or pushing changes
 - `build-metadata`: Collect metadata for the given plugin and have them on the local cache
 - `recipes`: List available recipes